Multi Port Forwarder

 Example #3

-The monitoring will start when the local computer connects to a
+Monitoring will start when the local computer connects to a remote web server and will be

 Example #4

-Route traffic for verigio.com via specific network adapter.
+Route traffic for verigio.com via a specific network adapter.

 The "Forward Traffic As..." section has the following items: